Adventures in a post-rational world

 Thinking about his parents and Claire next door just made him more determined to go through with it, to get to the Orchard.
 Kainzow would have the answers.

 “Charge one hundred percent.”

 Oddjob stood in the back garden, the grass reaching almost to his knees.
 The gliderwing lay sprawled out, its thirty-foot wingspan reaching to each edge of the lawn.
 The tiny hexpanels glistened in the bright morning sun, their repeating pattern just visible.
 He had been unable to find a power connector back at the Institute he could use with a domestic supply so he was dependent on the gliderwing to recharge the bot for now.

 He looked at its triangular form, the saddle and controls folded away underneath.
 Building it had been key.
-He knew he had no way to secure interstate travel even if he’d been able to steal a car.
-He had found the glider schematics online and he knew people used to make gliders all the time because of the travel restrictions.
+He had no way to secure interstate travel even if he’d been able to steal a car.
+Finding the glider schematics online, he knew people used to make gliders all the time because of the travel restrictions.
 It had been difficult to test back at the Institute despite the extent of the grounds, most of it abandoned and never visited by the staff.
 But he had only really flown it ten or fifteen feet off the ground and had yet to take it up high.
 But he’d need it to get as far as California.

 “Fold it away.”

 Oddjob immediately responded, walking over to the gliderwing resting on the ground and began folding the shape back from the apex, the clicks from hidden switches audible in the still air.
 In less than a minute the triangular shape was folded down from the top to form a rough rectangle.
 The bot moved to the far side and began rolling the wing towards the center, carefully separating the telescopic rods that made up the frame.
 He marveled at Oddjob’s dextrous hands moving fast with no hesitation, the movements human-like.